Rick Hayes (politician)

-Rick Hayes is an American politician who served from 2019 to 2025 as a Connecticut State Representative from the 51st District, which encompasses the towns of Putnam, Thompson, and parts of Killingly.
+Rick Hayes (born January 17, 1959) is an American politician who served from 2019 to 2025 as a Connecticut State Representative from the 51st District, which encompasses the towns of Putnam, Thompson, and parts of Killingly.
 A member of the Republican Party, Hayes first ran for the seat in 2018 in an election where he would win over Democratic candidate Larry Groh Jr. Hayes was re-elected in 2020, once again defeating Groh.
 Hayes was reelected once more in 2022, but chose to retire in 2024.
 He was succeeded by his son-in-law, Chris Stewart.
 He is currently a member of the Putnam Board of Selectman, serving in that position since 2017.